kellencataldo/c_objects/tutorials/0_introduction/0_intro.md

 include a library containing many basic data structure objects which have been implemented such as linked lists, strings, binary search trees, heaps, etc.

+##### A note on implementation

+Many of the implementation files will not reflect the implementation demonstrated in the tutorial files.
+This is because all library files represent the final product of the tutorials.
+If you see something that was not covered in the current tutorial file, it will be covered in a later tutorial file.